 "Senator Santorum is a member of the Senate Agriculture Committee and Chairman of the Subcommittee on Research, Nutrition and General Legislation, which has jurisdiction over this issue."

 As you digest this shocking information on AKC's betrayal of purebred dog breeders, bear in mind that the American Kennel Club and most of its subsidiaries (AKC Canine Health Foundation (see AKC/CHF Loses Law Suit Filed By Former CHF Director), AKC Humane Fund (Breed Rescue), etc. are all not-for-profit 501c3 or other tax-exempt organizations.

-Let no one forget, click to SEND THIS PAGE to every dog owner you know!
+Once you've digested all these tidbits, click to SEND THIS PAGE to every dog owner you know so they never forget!

 Copyright © ii NetPlaces Network / TheDogPlace.org - All Rights Reserved